Nezer-Ekunke/technical-writing/cln84lrg5000009mi6l3wcza4.md

 5. Superscript tag: Displays text as `<sup>` superscript `</sup>` (above the baseline).

-These formatting tags allow web developers to style text and content in various ways to enhance readability and user experience.
+These formatting tags allow web developers to style text and content in various ways to enhance readability and the user experience.
 When combined with CSS (Cascading Style Sheets), HTML formatting tags provide extensive control over the visual presentation of web content.

 Now let’s use the following tag to format a web page by repeating the same sentences and commands as code.

 ```xml
 <!DOCTYPE html>